 - Streams and Clusters will be in constant balancing tension. - Streams will have Stream-focused mini-Constitutions, civil, educational and welfare systems.
-They may be very very distinct while they serve the national population of a Stream. - Clusters will reach across all Streams and form the backstop of laws that apply in any cross-stream or criminal cases while guiding national laws and policy.

-Distinct lives enabled even as the Constitution brings people together.
+They may be very very distinct while they serve the national population of a Stream. - Clusters will reach across all Streams and form the backstop of laws that apply in any cross-stream or criminal cases while guiding national laws and policy. - The establishment of small Streams will be discouraged by the distribution of their limited membership across all Clusters and the resulting lack of geographic power in the Knesset. - Distinct lives enabled even as the Constitution brings people together.